AFRICAN ELECTIONS DATABASE

 *The main opposition Sierra Leone People's Party (SLPP) boycotted the election and an overwhelming majority of All People's Congress (APC) candidates ran unopposed.

-**85 members were directly elected; an additional 12 members were indirectly elected Paramount Chiefs.
+**85 members were directly elected; an additional 12 seats were reserved for indirectly elected Paramount Chiefs.

 Registered Voters